MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-change-default-bins-for-items.md

 ---
-    title: How to: Change Default Bins for Items | Microsoft Docs
+    title: How to Change Default Bins for Items | Microsoft Docs
     description: You may need to change the default bin assignment for an item or assign a default bin to a new item.
     services: project-madeira
     documentationcenter: ''